 Originally from Western Pennsylvania, I moved to the Boston area in 1980 to work in the architectural profession and to explore options for graduate school.
 A few years later I completed a Master of Architecture at MIT and continued on with my architectural career.
 Fast forward – after almost 40 years in architecture – the last 20+ years as one of the founding partners of MDS/MILLER DYER SPEARS in Boston – I decided to focus my energy on the fine arts – particularly painting.

 I am interested in the role light and color play when used to define forms – be they human or city forms.
 My recent explorations have been on the Boston area – the spaces defined by the ‘big dig’ (The Boston Canyon Series as I call it) and the affect that water (both the Charles River and Boston Harbor) has on defining our urban landscape.
-I also continue to explore the same principals of light, color, and form in my portrait work.
+I also continue to explore the same principals of light, color, and form in my figure and portrait work.

 Hope you enjoy the site.
-If you wish to inquire about any of the paintings, would like to commission a portrait, or are interested in classes, feel free to drop me a note in the form below.
+If you wish to inquire about any of the paintings, would like to commission a painting, or are interested in classes, feel free to drop me a note in the form below.

 Solo show, Human and Landscape Portraits in Watercolor, Newton Free Library